New York State follows a rule of pure comparative negligence.

 Tort law allows an injured party to recover from a party found liable for his or her injuries.
 Elements of negligence that must be proved include the following:

 - Duty.
 A duty of care was owed by one party to another.

 - Breach.
 A breach of that duty occurred.

 - Cause.
 Because of the breach, an accident or injury resulted.

 - Damage.
 The accident caused injury or damage to another party.

 Understanding and proving negligence in an automobile accident is an important aspect of achieving fair compensation.
-If you are injured, an auto accident attorney from Rubin & Licatesi, P.C. can help.
+If you are injured, an auto accident attorney from Licatesi Law Group, LLP can help.

-Contact the Brooklyn team at Rubin & Licatesi, P.C. today
+Contact the Brooklyn team at Licatesi Law Group, LLP today

-With over 30 years of experience pursuing insurance and legal claims for individuals injured in auto accidents, the lawyers at Rubin & Licatesi, P.C. serve clients in Brooklyn, Queens, Long Island, Westchester and Rockland Counties, and throughout New York City.
+With over 30 years of experience pursuing insurance and legal claims for individuals injured in auto accidents, the lawyers at Licatesi Law Group, LLP serve clients in Brooklyn, Queens, Long Island, Westchester and Rockland Counties, and throughout New York City.
 At the negotiating table or in the courtroom, our seasoned accident attorneys provide aggressive legal representation and outstanding client service.
 Contact us online or call 516-227-2662, to schedule a free initial consultation.